 Panic Attacks and Panic Disorders: These ailments are defined as sudden periods of intense fear.
 Panic can make the individual feel as if they are about to have a cardiac attack or even die.
 This is a fairly common phenomenon.

 People with a panic disorder or history of panic attacks may qualify for a Standard Rating.

 The only caveat to this common result is for those applicants also diagnosed with Post Traumatic Stress Disorder (PTSD) or a hospitalization within the last 10 years because of panic attacks.

-In this case, give us a call so we can discuss your circumstances a bit more and figure out the best possible life insurance conclusion.
+In this case, give me a call so we can discuss your circumstances a bit more and figure out the best possible life insurance solution.

 Generalized Anxiety Disorders (GAD): This anxiety disorder currently impacts nearly 7 Million Americans.
 GAD creates a general feeling of being overwhelmed or anxious that interferes with day-to-day life.